Hcmwebs/equalizer-landing-page/README.md

 ## Acknowledgments

-- **[Frontend Mentor](https://www.frontendmentor.io/)**.
-This has been a great game changer for my projects practice.
+- **[Frontend Mentor](https://www.frontendmentor.io/)**: This has been a great game changer for my projects practice.
 With every project, there is a lot to learn and without a doubt, comes loaded with fun.
+- **[Chris Coyer](https://twitter.com/chriscoyier)**: Without your clearly explained article on SVGs, I would still be scratching my head trying to figure out how to go about it.
+Thank you very much for sharing your knowledge through this and all your work.